hou00026/hou00026.github.io/final-portfolio/readme.md

 The lists of below assets do not belong to my own design.

+CopyRights:

+1, The social media icon:
+"Icon made by Pixel perfect from www.flaticon.com"

-1, The location icon in XD files.
+The location icon in XD files.
 <div>Location Icons made by <a href="http://www.freepik.com/" title="Freepik">Freepik</a> from <a href="https://www.flaticon.com/" title="Flaticon">www.flaticon.com</a></div>